AUDIE CORNISH, HOST:

-CORNISH: So it was just, I think, less than six months ago that French President Francois Hollande vowed that the country would reset its relationship with its former colonies in Africa and he said he would help bring an end to something called Frans-a-Freak(ph).
-What is Frans-a-Freak?
+CORNISH: So it was just - I think less than six months ago that French President Francois Hollande vowed that the country would reset its relationship with its former colonies in Africa.
+And he said he would help bring an end to something called Francafrique.
+What is Francafrique?

-FRENCH: Frans-a-Freak is dense network of political ties, patronage, business interests and corruption that link in surprisingly resilient ways, France to its former African possessions.
+FRENCH: Francafrique is a dense network of political ties, patronage, business interests and corruption that link - in surprisingly resilient ways - France to its former African possessions.

 CORNISH: And so how does that play out in France interventionism?

-FRENCH: France's hold on these former possessions has been very important to France's sense of itself as a nation, to its global ambitions, to its pretentions as a near superpower and to employment in France, as well as to things like political patronage.
-Hollande is not the first of the French leaders to vow to reinvent or break away from the old patterns, but the old patterns tend to cling or to persist because of the sort of fundamental qualities that they have which are so hard to get away from.
+FRENCH: France's hold on these former possessions has been very important to France's sense of itself, as a nation; to its global ambitions; to its pretentions as a near superpower; and to employment in France, as well as to things like political patronage.
+Hollande is not the first of the French leaders to vow to reinvent or break away from the old patterns.
+But the old patterns tend to cling, or to persist, because of these sort of fundamental qualities that they have, which are so hard to get away from.

-CORNISH: Now, put this in the context then of what's happening in Mali right now.
-Is this different from the old Frans-a-Freak model?
+CORNISH: Now, put this in the context, then, of what's happening in Mali right now.
+Is this different from the old Francafrique model?

-FRENCH: In Mali itself, I think there's an overwhelming feeling of relief that France may perhaps save the day, is the best way to put it, against this Islamic extreme insurgency.
-However, I think all around French-speaking West Africa, even people who are cheering this in this first instance sort of response will be saying to themselves, here we go again.
-Here's a reminder once more of how we can never really escape the embrace of France, how we can never really achieve true independence.
+FRENCH: In Mali itself, I think there's an overwhelming feeling of relief that France may perhaps save the day - is the best way to put it - against this Islamic extreme insurgency.
+However, I think all around French-speaking West Africa, even people who are cheering this - in this first, instant sort of response - will be saying to themselves, here we go again.
+Here's a reminder, once more, of how we can never really escape the embrace of France; how we can never really achieve true independence.